 Breaking ground in 2015, The Bass embarked on a $12 million project to transform the visitor experience.
 From an expanded and more dynamic physical space to a new visual identity including name, logo and website, The Bass unveils a new space dedicated to more ambitious exhibitions and robust public programs on October 8, 2017.

 The renovation expands the internal structure of the museum without altering the existing footprint, in order to create an almost 50 percent increase in programmable space, including four new galleries, a museum store and cafe, and a designated education facility to better serve expanded programs and increased attendance.

 Exhibition Spaces – 12,800 sq. ft.

 The new Bass features four new galleries, for a total of eight, in addition to several connecting spaces, to host temporary exhibitions and permanent collection display.
 Three new galleries will be added and one will be renovated on the first floor for a total of six exhibition spaces on the main level.
-A second gallery will be added to the upper level along with a sizable lobby adjoining the two upstairs galleries, proving three exhibitions spaces, two formal galleries, on the second floor.
-One of the galleries on the main floor will be dedicated to displays of the museum’s permanent collection, featuring a series of rotating artist projects.
+A second gallery will be added to the upper level along with a sizable lobby adjoining the two upstairs galleries, providing three exhibition spaces – two formal galleries – on the second floor.
+Of the galleries on the main floor, one will be dedicated to displaying the museum’s founding collection in dialogue with a series of rotating artist projects.
 Pascale Marthine Tayou’s exhibition Beautiful will be the first in this series.
 In total, these new configurations create an additional 4,100 sq. ft. adding to the existing 8,700 sq. ft.

 Education Spaces – 5,200 sq. ft.